 - Uplifting media (books, movies, music) that build excitement

-- Exercise (it doesn’t just take motivation, it gives it, too!)
+- Exercise (it doesn’t just take motivation; it also gives it!)

 - Conversations with people who challenge and inspire you

-Many people will say that motivation isn’t everything, and they’re right.
-Motivation isn’t everything, because it’s not supposed to be.
-But it’s sure as hell something.
+Many will say that motivation isn’t everything, and they’re right.
+Of course, motivation isn’t everything because it’s not supposed to be.
+But it’s certainly something.

-Motivation is a great source of productive energy, often at the times when we need it most.
-And we’ve all felt how much it sucks to have no motivation at all.
+Motivation is an excellent source of productive energy, often when we need it most.
+And we’ve all felt how difficult it can be to have no motivation.
 But it’s also fleeting and unpredictable.
 Fortunately, it’s only one tool in our toolbox.

 Discipline is Systems

 Where emotionally fueled bursts of energy leave off, our systems come up to bat.